warehouse-picking-automation-challenges/picknik/README.md

 Run either the real or a fake object recognition server

     roslaunch moveit_arpg_perception object_recognition.launch

+A transform of the camera is needed

+    roslaunch picknik_main camera_calibration.launch

 Run APC Manager (main program) for BAXTER